usermame7/04signals_website/replit.md

 VictoryPipsFX is a modern, single-page React application serving as a forex and gold (XAU) trading education platform.
 The website functions as a marketing funnel designed to drive visitors to join a Telegram community channel, with an emphasis on educational content and Google Ads compliance for financial services advertising.

 The project is built as a static web application optimized for deployment on platforms like Netlify, Vercel, or GitHub Pages.
-It features a dark-themed trading interface with professional animations, testimonials, and conversion tracking through Google Analytics and Meta Pixel.
+It features a dark-themed trading interface with professional animations, testimonials, and conversion tracking through Google Analytics.
+Meta Pixel placeholders are in place for future insertion.

 # User Preferences